NERDBOT

 Facebook Twitter Pinterest Reddit WhatsApp Email

 We asked a psychologist at a well-known Phoenix drug rehab facility for their thoughts on the subject.
 One of the major areas of research in addiction science is the study of the neural mechanisms that underlie addiction.
 Scientists have identified specific brain regions involved in addiction, including the ventral striatum, the amygdala, and the prefrontal cortex.
 These regions are responsible for regulating reward, motivation, and impulse control.
-By understanding the neural pathways that addiction affects, scientists can develop targeted treatments that target these specific regions and help break the addiction cycle.
+By understanding the neural pathways that addiction affects, Scientists can develop personalized treatments depending on how long do alcohol withdrawals last or any other drug substance that can consider an individual’s unique genetic makeup by identifying these genetic factors.

 Another area of research in addiction science is the study of the genetic factors that contribute to addiction.
 Studies have shown that certain genetic variations may make an individual more susceptible to addiction.
 For example, research has identified a variant of the DRD2 gene associated with an increased risk of addiction to alcohol and other drugs.
 Scientists can develop personalized treatments that consider an individual’s unique genetic makeup by identifying these genetic factors.